Join our Facilities and Estates team at UHSussex

 Our porters, housekeepers, caterers, engineers, reception, security and transport teams are the backbone of our hospitals.
 Give back to your local community by helping your local hospitals improve the experience for our patients.

 As one of our key support services, facilities and estates is responsible for the smooth running of our hospitals.
 The teams work in areas such as transport, catering, portering, domestic, reception, switchboard, car parking and security.
 And they play an important part in patient experience making sure our services work effectively all day, every day for our patients.

 The commitment and dedication of all our facilities and estates staff was seen throughout the pandemic.
 Teams often took on additional tasks to change the use of spaces and get areas ready to support changes in use and more patients.
-So much so, that our estates teams were crowned Governors’ Award Winners at the annual Patient First STAR Awards for their outstanding efforts throughout the pandemic.
+So much so, that our estates teams were crowned Governors’ Award Winners in the 2022 Patient First STAR Awards for their outstanding efforts throughout the pandemic.